lgmorand/aks-workshop/_entries/02-01 challenge1.md

 #### Get the web app source code

-Clone the web app from the Github repository [https://github.com/ikhemissi/hello-worlds](https://github.com/ikhemissi/hello-worlds).
+Clone the web app from the GitHub repository [https://github.com/ikhemissi/hello-worlds](https://github.com/ikhemissi/hello-worlds).

-The folders are named after various programming languages so you can choose the one you are most comfortable with.
+The folders are named after various programming languages, so you can choose the one you are most comfortable with.

 {% collapsible %}